BlackReap-er/BlackReap-er/README.md

 - 👋 Hi, I’m @BlackReap-er
-- 👀 I’m interested in : Well...that's a secret😄
+- 👀 I’m interested in : Well...that's a secret😄.
+But it has AI involved in it!
 - 📚 Just a newbie😅
-- 🌱 I’m currently learning : CSE
+- 🌱 I’m currently learning : Computer Science Engineering
-- 💞️ I’m looking to collaborate on : Presently, nothing.
+- 💞️ I’m looking to collaborate on : Anything related to NLP and CV
-- 📫 How to reach me : Please don't😁🙏
+- 📫 How to reach me : Email, I guess😁🙏

 <!---
 BlackReap-er/BlackReap-er is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.